Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md

 ### Generate an image caption for an image file

 This example demonstrates how to generate a one-sentence caption for the image file [sample.jpg](sample.jpg) using the `ImageAnalysisClient`.
-The synchronous (blocking) `AnalyzeFromBuffer` method call returns a `CaptionResult` object, which contains the generated caption and its confidence score in the range [0, 1].
+The synchronous (blocking) `Analyze` method call returns a `CaptionResult` object, which contains the generated caption and its confidence score in the range [0, 1].
 By default, the caption may contain gender terms (for example: "man", "woman", "boy", "girl").
-You have the option to request gender-neutral terms (for example: "person", "child") by setting `genderNeutralCaption = True` when calling `AnalyzeFromBuffer`.
+You have the option to request gender-neutral terms (for example: "person", "child") by setting `genderNeutralCaption = True` when calling `Analyze`.

 Notes:
 * Caption is only available in some Azure regions.
 See [Prerequisites](#prerequisites).